The Ayakashi Hunter's Tainted Bride: Characters

-Yako's mother and the The Yamoto Empire (大和皇國)'s former emperor's niece.
-Her father was a member of the royal family, and her deceased mother was from the Shogun.Because of the marriage between the mother's family ancestors and the great yokai Nurarihyon, she inherit the Nurarihyon gourd bloodline derived from her mother's family, equipped with special abilities such as hidden breath.After the birth of the second son Yako, who inherited the cursed constitution of the Benitsubaki family, Tokiko has become to excessively overprotect and control the eldest son Takaya, while hating Yako to the point of attempting to assassinate him.
-She also upholds the supremacy of status and descent, that makes her show hostility towards individuals such as Nanao.She attacks Hinata during the Edo Fireworks Festival but accidentally injures Takaya.
-After her emotional breakdown, she take drugs and becomes a Great Yokai form to attack Yako and others.
+Yako's mother and The Yamoto Empire (大和皇國)'s former emperor's niece.
+Her father was a member of the royal family, and her deceased mother was from the Shogun.
+Because of the marriage between the mother's family ancestors and the great yokai Nurarihyon, she inherits the Nurarihyon gourd bloodline derived from her mother's family, equipped with special abilities such as hidden breath.
+After the birth of the second son Yako, who inherited the cursed constitution of the Benitsubaki family, Tokiko began to be overprotective and controlling towards Takaya, while hating Yako to the point of attempting to assassinate him.
+She also upholds the supremacy of status and descent, that makes her show hostility towards individuals such as Nanao.
+She attacks Hinata during the Edo Fireworks Festival but accidentally injures Takaya.
+After her emotional breakdown, she takes drugs and becomes a Great Yokai form to attack Yako and others.After Nanao sealed Nurarihyon, who had possessed Tokiko, she communicated with Tokiko in her mental realm to understand her true feelings.
+The two reconciled and reached a consensus to team up against Nurarihyon.
+Tokiko severed her "Blood Ties" with Yako in the process, resulting in the loss of all memories related to Nurarihyon and Yako, along with a reduction in her lifespan to just one year.
+The chaos caused by Tokiko led to the Benitsubaki family's status ranking being lowered by the current emperor.

-Tokiko dubbed by Haruka Tomatsuin promotional videos.